mehdi-ahmed/cropdesign-assignment/README.md

 https://github.com/mehdi-ahmed/cropdesign-assignment

      3.1 -Click on the Download Zip, on the right of the screen.
      3.2 -Unzip Folder and go to root folder.
 You will find sources files and bat file.
-Click on startswing.bat
+Click on startswing.bat.
+     This will build the maven project and launch the tool.

 II - For Linux/Mac users: